-- The Vermont Land Trust has conserved approximately 23,000 acres of agricultural land as of 2019 with 720+ farms using conserved land.
+- The Vermont Land Trust has conserved approximately 173,000+ acres of agricultural land as of 2019 with 720+ farms using conserved land.

 - A comprehensive analysis of population indicators for each of the 25 goals of the first Farm to Plate Strategic Plan is available on the Farm to Plate website.

 The Farm to Plate Network provides immeasurable value to the agricultural and food associations within the state.
 Thanks to Farm to Plate efforts, our food associations have come together, recognized shared values, learned more about unique issues for each food or agricultural association, worked together on a common path, and learned from the concerns of each sector in Vermont’s agricultural economy.
 My professional growth as a member of the Farm to Plate Network has been amazing and I feel very fortunate to work on this effort.”

 VSJF Program and Service Results

 - The original Farm to Plate Strategic Plan was released in January 2011 after conducting research and analysis to determine current conditions, bottlenecks and trends, and recommendations for action within Vermont’s food system.

 - The Farm to Plate Network was launched in October 2011 to implement the Farm to Plate Strategic Plan.
 At its start there were 125 organizations joined the Network.
 Today the Network is made up of over 300 organizations statewide.

 - Over the past ten years, VSJF has provided both leadership, financial and critical administration support to 23 Farm to Plate Network groups, enabling a high level of collaboration between private, government, and nonprofit sector stakeholders than previously existed.